 E: Improper high-voltage current to indoor unit.
 This can be caused by cut, broken, or decayed, high-voltage wires.
 Look for bad connections (terminals and wire nuts), defective circuit breaker, or service switch.

 *F: Improper low-voltage current from voltage transformer to thermostat to indoor unit's fan relay or circuit board.

 *Some indoor units (especially furnaces) have several low-voltage sensors and limits that are wired in series with low-voltage components.
 An OPEN sensor/limit will interrupt all low-voltage functions.

-Step E: If you never serviced a HVAC system, do not start now.
+Step E: If you never serviced an HVAC system, do not start now.

 Now that you have located this problem, you will need to get an experienced HVAC technician to troubleshoot the system.
 If you do not know the principles of electricity, compression, absorption, and heat transfer (just to name few), it is dangerous to proceed further.
 If you do not know how to properly read an electrical multimeter, refrigerant pressures and their relationship to temperatures, you need to stop here and call in experienced help.

-Push the electrical breaker to the "OFF" position, replace the screws and cover on the contactor (if supplied), and replace the outdoor condensing unit's service panel.
+Push the electrical breakers to the "OFF" position, replace the screws and cover on the contactor (if supplied), and replace the outdoor condensing unit's service panel.